 Each exercise consists of multiple parts that build upon one another in a modular fashion.
 The exercises make use of various input/output devices to perform experiments that are both interesting and pedagogically valuable.

-As an aid for Course Instructors, we provide complete solutions ...
-Password-controlled access to these solutions is provided through the Intel® FPGA Academic Program.
-To request access, a Course Instructor must be a Member of the Intel FPGA Academic Program and can submit a request for Solutions and Source Files.
+As an aid for Course Instructors, we provide complete solutions for all laboratory exercises.
+Password-controlled access to these solutions is provided through the Altera® FPGA Academic Program.
+To request access, a Course Instructor must be a Member of the Altera FPGA Academic Program and can submit a request for Solutions and Source Files.

-Different versions of the laboratory exercises can be selected for both the ARM and Nios II processor.
-The Standard variation supports the features of the DE1-SoC, DE10-Standard, and DE10-Lite boards, while the Nano variation is for the DE10-Nano board.
+Different versions of the laboratory exercises can be selected below.
+For Nios V there is one New! version, which supports the features of the DE1-SoC and similar boards.
+For other processors, versions called Standard support the features of the DE1-SoC and similar boards, while the Nano variation is for the DE10-Nano board.

-The Embedded Systems material is intended to be used with one of the Teaching and Project Boards that includes an ARM processor in an Intel SoC FPGA.
+The Embedded Systems material is intended to be used with one of the Teaching and Project Boards that includes an ARM processor in an Altera SoC FPGA.

 Most of the software tools needed for this course, such as the embedded software development tools, are included with our Linux distribution.
 These Linux distributions are available via the table below.